Disability, Race & Equity: Exploring Intersectionality, Advancing Justice

 Zoom

 Join Claudia Center and Kavya Parthiban from Disability Rights Education & Defense Fund (DREDF) for a one-hour training on readily accessible lawyering for counsel representing CARE Court respondents.
-This session […]
+This session will cover practical tools to support effective communication and autonomy for people with psychiatric disabilities going through the CARE court process.
+Participants will receive training […]

 IEP Basics and Beyond